opendocsg/slw-judgments-backfill/2005_SGHC_44/report.md

 20     The appellant took the position that the respondent was not entitled to raise any issues on the audited profit and loss accounts.
 The district judge noted in her grounds of decision ([1] _supra_ , at [6]) that:

- The plaintiffs [ ie , the appellant] submitted, as a preliminary point, that the rule in Browne v Dunn (1893) 6 R 67 (which was followed in the case of Arts Niche Cyber Distribution Pte Ltd v PP [1999] 4 SLR 111) applies and that it is not open to the defendants [ ie , the respondent] to show that the losses as shown in the audited accounts were not the proper measure of damages as the defendants’ counsel had failed at the hearing to put to the plaintiffs’ witnesses that their estimation of losses was unreasonable.
+ The plaintiffs [ ie , the appellant] submitted, as a preliminary point, that the rule in Browne v Dunn (1893) 6 R 67 (which was followed in the case of Arts Niche Cyber Distribution Pte Ltd v PP <span class="citation">[1999] 4 SLR 111</span>) applies and that it is not open to the defendants [ ie , the respondent] to show that the losses as shown in the audited accounts were not the proper measure of damages as the defendants’ counsel had failed at the hearing to put to the plaintiffs’ witnesses that their estimation of losses was unreasonable.

 21     That argument was misconceived.
 It was for the appellant to prove its losses.
 If the appellant chose to prove them by relying on the accounts, the respondent did not have to put expressly to the appellant’s witnesses that the estimation of the losses was unreasonable.
 Short of admitting expressly or impliedly that the estimation was reasonable, which admission would estop it from changing its position, the respondent was entitled to submit that the appellant had not discharged its onus to prove its losses.
 There was never any doubt that the respondent did not accept the appellant’s quantification of its losses, and no question of the respondent having agreed with the appellant’s approach to quantifying its losses.